 Meet Christopher Parton, PhD candidate in Musicology

-This is the story of Christopher Parton, PhD candidate in Musicology, whose in-depth research conducted for History 521 coursework led to a search for America’s “first musical composition” among the extensive collections of Rare Books and Special Collections (RBSC).
+This is the story of Christopher Parton, PhD candidate in Musicology, whose in-depth research conducted for History 521 coursework led to a search for America’s “first musical composition” among the extensive collections of Special Collections (RBSC).

 Parton’s research journey began with a list of potential research topics and resources sent to the class by Gabriel Swift, Reference Librarian for RBSC.
 Following the provided leads, Parton came across an exhibition catalog of the American Musicological Society’s 1955 conference held at Princeton.
 “The extensive exhibition showcased the musical treasures of the Library,” Parton described, “and included a section about a composer I had never heard of called James Lyon.”